stan-hua/CytoImageNet/README.md

 To increase image diversity and class size, we take 1-4 crops per image of different scale, preferably.
 Since microscopy images are not center-focused, we split the image into 4 non-overlapping windows.
 For each window, we randomly choose the crop size based on a scaling factor from [1/2, 1/4, 1/8, 1/16], making sure that crop sizes are above 70x70 pixels.
 Then we take the random crop from anywhere in the window.
 Crops are filtered for artifacts (completely white/black, too dark).
 Each crop is normalized once again with respect to the 0.1th and 99.9th percentile pixel intensity.

-We extract ImageNet features and use UMAPs (a dimensionality reduction method) to visualize the effects of our chosen upsampling method on 20 randomly chosen classes.
-After upsampling, it becomes more difficult for ImageNet features to tell apart images in each class.
+We extract **ImageNet features** and use **UMAPs** (a dimensionality reduction method) to visualize the effects of our chosen upsampling method on 20 randomly chosen classes.
+After upsampling, it becomes more difficult for ImageNet features to separate images in each class.

 ![upsampling_effects](https://user-images.githubusercontent.com/63123494/130719806-e36fe929-f4b0-49de-b19d-3a5203e71851.png)